 Stay Awake Side Effects

-Generic Name: caffeine
+Generic name: caffeine

 For the Consumer

-Applies to caffeine: solution
+Applies to caffeine: oral solution, oral tablet

 - fast heartbeat

-- trouble in sleeping
+- trouble breathing

 - unusual tiredness or weakness